LedgerHQ/app-exchange/docs/technical_informations/protocol.md

 #### CHECK_ASSET_IN_LEGACY_AND_DISPLAY

-This command is DEPRECATED. \
+This command is DEPRECATED.

 Please refer to CHECK_ASSET_IN_AND_DISPLAY (strict equivalent but discouraged) or CHECK_ASSET_IN_NO_DISPLAY + PROMPT_UI_DISPLAY

-This command works only for the SELL_LEGACY and FUND_LEGACY TYPES, the data content is the same as CHECK_ASSET_IN_AND_DISPLAY, \
-only the INS byte is different (and does not collide with CHECK_PAYOUT_ADDRESS).
+This command works only for the SELL_LEGACY and FUND_LEGACY TYPES, the data content is the same as CHECK_ASSET_IN_AND_DISPLAY only the INS byte is different (and does not collide with CHECK_PAYOUT_ADDRESS).

 #### CHECK_ASSET_IN_AND_DISPLAY

-This command is the same as CHECK_ASSET_IN_NO_DISPLAY except that the application will prompt the UI review if the check is successful. \
+This command is the same as CHECK_ASSET_IN_NO_DISPLAY except that the application will prompt the UI review if the check is successful.

-Usage of this command is discouraged, pease use CHECK_ASSET_IN_NO_DISPLAY + PROMPT_UI_DISPLAY instead.
+Usage of this command is discouraged, please use CHECK_ASSET_IN_NO_DISPLAY + PROMPT_UI_DISPLAY instead.

 #### CHECK_ASSET_IN_NO_DISPLAY